Accelerating Universe from Constraints: Discussion

 To conclude, by considering a simple model of a scalar field with non-minimal coupling to gravity and without kinetic term, we found two interesting features: The independence of the cosmological evolution on the values of the cosmological constant, and the existence of a mechanism that gives rise to the accelerating universe without cosmological constant.
-While the model we considered is still far from a realistic cosmological model, it is of interest to test it against the current observational constraints, involving, especially the PPN parameters \cite{Chiba:1997ij}.
-It also serves as a basis for the construction of many interesting extensions, ranging from scalar and vector fields or even higher curvature terms, all based on the notion of constraint -- a non-propagating field, which can be found in any gauge theory.
+While the model we considered is still far from a realistic cosmological scenario, {the properties that we have found by studying the simplest case of this theoretical framework of the constrained scalar indicate that a cosmologically viable solution that matches with observation may be found upon further extensions, and investigations of the predictions of this theory.
+Moreover, it would also be } of interest to test it against the current observational constraints, involving, especially the PPN parameters \cite{Chiba:1997ij}. {The theory of a constrained scalar that we have analysed in this work} serves as a basis for the construction of many interesting extensions, ranging from scalar and vector fields or even higher curvature terms, all based on the notion of constraint -- a non-propagating field, which can be found in any gauge theory.

 A. H. would like to thank Antonio De Felice for the initial involvement in this topic, Dieter L\"ust, Michael Haack, Viatcheslav Mukhanov and Jun'ichi Yokoyama for useful discussions, and Elisa G. M. Ferreira for useful comments.
 A. H. also thanks LMU Munich and RBI Zagreb for hospitality during her visit, when part of this work was carried out.
-This work was supported in part by JSPS KAKENHI No.~24K00624.
-The work of A. H. was supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+This work was supported in part by JSPS KAKENHI No.~JP24K00624.
+The work of A. H. was supported in part by the JSPS KAKENHI Grant No. JP26K17133, the CD3 Google Seed grant, and by the World Premier International Research Center Initiative (WPI), MEXT, Japan.